CodeGENCAT: Generative Computerized Adaptive Testing for Open-ended Coding Problems: Background and Related Work

+A standard CAT framework has three components: a response model, a question bank, and a question-selection algorithm \cite{han2018components,van2000computerized}.
+The response model estimates the student's knowledge from observed responses.
+The question bank provides the set of candidate questions, usually with pre-estimated item properties such as difficulty.
+Given the current knowledge estimate, the question-selection algorithm chooses the next question expected to provide the most information about the student.
+This process repeats until a stopping criterion is met, such as reaching a fixed test length or sufficient confidence in the knowledge estimate.
+In most CAT settings, student responses are represented as binary correctness labels, and the goal is to estimate student knowledge accurately with as few questions as possible.

+IRT is widely used as the response model in CAT \cite{van2009item}.
+In its simplest form, the one-parameter logistic (1PL) model, the probability that the student $i$ answers the question $j$ correctly is defined as $P(Y_{i,j}=1) = \sigma(\theta_i - b_j)$, where $Y_{i,j} \in \{0,1\}$ is the response correctness, $\theta_i$ is the student's latent ability, $b_j$ is the question difficulty, and $\sigma(\cdot)$ is the sigmoid function.
+The 1PL model could be extended by introducing additional item parameters, such as discrimination in 2PL and guessing in 3PL, or by representing student knowledge as a vector in multidimensional IRT \cite{demars2010item,reckase2009historical}.
+Under 1PL IRT, question informativeness is commonly measured by Fisher information: $I_j(\theta_i) = \sigma(\theta_i - b_j) \left(1 - \sigma(\theta_i - b_j)\right). $ The Fisher information is maximized when the predicted correctness probability is close to $0.5$, meaning the question is neither too easy nor too difficult given the current student ability estimate \cite{birnbaum1968some, chang1996global}.

+Recent CAT frameworks have improved either the response model or the question-selection algorithm.
+BOBCAT formulates CAT as a bilevel optimization problem that jointly learns a response model and a question-selection algorithm \cite{ghosh2021bobcat}.
+NCAT learns a question-selection policy with reinforcement learning \cite{zhuang2022fully}.
+BECAT treats question selection as a data summarization problem to reduce student knowledge estimation error \cite{zhuang2023bounded}.
+GMOCAT uses a graph-enhanced multi-objective formulation for question selection \cite{wang2023gmocat}.
+LACAT uses LLM agents to improve the interpretability of question selection \cite{cheng2024towards}.
 Despite these advances, a critical limitation in CAT remains in how it utilizes question and response data.
 With the exception of LACAT, which utilizes question text for reasoning, most existing CAT frameworks simply represent questions as scalar-valued parameters (difficulty, etc.), discarding the rich textual information contained in the question.
-Moreover, even LACAT still rely on a key simplifying assumption regarding the student response: reducing the student response to binary-valued (1 for correct, 0 for incorrect).
-This binary abstraction is fine for closed-form questions such as multiple-choice, but ignores critical diagnostic information embedded in open-ended questions such as programming, mathematical reasoning, and essay-type questions; student open-ended responses often contains rich information on their knowledge, such as whether they exhibit specific errors and misconceptions.
-Therefore, it remains to be seen whether there can be a CAT regime that exploits open-ended student responses to further reduce test length.
+However, even LACAT reduces the student response to a binary correctness value.